-Replicate this connection in your brand messaging, digital campaigns, or in virtual events with media that showcases the heart of your brand, and allows people to relate on a personal level.
+Replicate this connection in your brand messaging or corporate environment with media that showcases the heart of your brand, and allows people to relate on a personal level.
 Determine how your product improves your customers’ lives and showcase it one-on-one with media.
 Nostalgia can be a powerful tool in marketing as well, when it connects with the audience as intended and calls up warm memories.
 You can create the same cozy, uplifting feelings with a comfortable, hospitable environment.

 In regard to family, don’t forget its most demanding members — the ones with fur or feathers.
 Most people adore their pets, so it’s not a great mystery why a frolicking animal in an ad would appeal to viewers.
 It seems that it’s not just ads with animals that score with viewers, but ads that make it clear the animal is central to the family, more than just a pet.

 While pets might be a great unifier in advertising, bringing a dog, cat, or rabbit to your audience might not be the most practical approach to marketing.
 So how best to share the pet love?
 Tap into the offsite shared community of pet lovers.
 When a restaurant places a water bowl outside its doors, it conveys a welcome to your furry family members and thoughtfulness to you as a pet owner.
 So, bringing that level of understanding and camaraderie to an online audience can be as simple as offering mailers of pet-inspired swag, like collars or leashes or yes, water bowls.